 The primary justifications for plea bargains are that:

 In a notable example, the Attorney General of Alaska outright banned plea bargaining in 1975, and other states and localities have as well.
-In one study about areas where plea bargaining was prohibited, the author concluded that not being able to rely on plea bargaining reinforced responsibility in every level of the judicial process judges, lawyers, prosecutors and police and did not result in the court system being overwhelmed.
+In a 1978 study about the effect of the prohibition of plea bargaining in Alaska, the author concluded that not being able to rely on plea bargaining reinforced responsibility in every level of the judicial process and did not result in the court system being overwhelmed.
+In fact, the report states the following: "We conclude that the efficient operation of Alaska's criminal justice system did not depend upon plea bargaining."

 Finally, work in other fields, such as "Prisoner's dilemma" studies have demonstrated that suspects have every incentive to agree to plea bargains that don't reflect their guilt or innocence, either out of fear or to push the blunt of the blame to someone else.
 Regardless of these concerns, however, plea bargains continue to be a major component of the American legal system.